echoCTF/echoCTF.RED/docs/API.md

 # API Documentation
 The platform exposes a REST API for public consumption.

-NOTE: __This documentation is only temporary and will be replaced by a proper documentation.__
+NOTE: __This documentation is only temporary and will be replaced by a Swagger.io/Postman documentation.__

 ## Get headshots
  URL: `GET /api/headshots` \
  Public: Yes

 * The collection envelope is called items
 * Every item has the following fields
-    - profile_id: integer The player profile id
+    - `profile_id`: integer The player profile id
-    - target_id: integer The target id
+    - `target_id`: integer The target id
-    - target_name: string The target name
+    - `target_name`: string The target name
-    - timer: integer The time in seconds for completion
+    - `timer`: integer The time in seconds for completion
-    - first: boolean If the headshot was first
+    - `first`: boolean If the headshot was first
-    - rating: integer The user provided difficulty rating for the target
+    - `rating`: integer The user provided difficulty rating for the target
-    - created_at: datatime The headshot was achieved
+    - `created_at`: datatime The headshot was achieved

 **Example**
 ```json